stephnna/product-catalogue/README.md

 etc) & share the repo link with us.
 In the code repo, add the steps / document about how to use the program.
 The program should accept the given parameters and provide the solution as output.
 AI generated code will be disqualified.

+Task 2
+Do share your thoughts on the following
+- Why do you like to join as a Software developer?
+- List top 3 softwares / tools that inspire you.
+Why do these tools inspire you?
+- List top 3 organisations you like to join in your career & why you like these organisations.
+- How you position yourself in this industry after 2 years.
+- List 3 projects / products you have built or have planned to build in the upcoming year, also explain your role in the same.